Omarelsegeiny/CSCI412Assign2/README.md

 <h1>CSCI 412 @ NDSU - Assignment 2</h1>

-A simple android app for my CSCI 412 Movile App Development elective course at NDSU.
+A simple Android app for my CSCI 412 Movile App Development elective course at NDSU.

 * You must use Android Studio to create the app.